 Tactically, what does all of this mean for catering sales executives?
 It means catering sales managers are going to have to educate these prospects more.
 Help them understand how Indian weddings flow, here – timing, schedules, policies such as fire, minimums, beverage packages and more.

-The newest South Asians who have emigrated to the United States represent an entirely new market segment — great news for venues!
+For venues there’s an Indian wedding growth opportunity.
+Those who have emigrated to the United States within the last 10 years represent an entirely new market segment — great news for venues!
 Even better it’s a growing segment, that is actively looking for venues to host their weddings.
 The economy is strong couples and their families have more discretionary income.
 Other good news – their booking windows tend to be shorter than most weddings.

 Catering Manager should expect to invest more time to educate these prospects, as Indian weddings in India are very different than Indian weddings in the United States.
 But the investment of time is well worth it!